Top of page

 Group Lead: Dr Aaron Beasley

-Our research aims to utilise cancer genomics to improve the clinical care of cancer patients.
-Using cutting-edge approaches we aim to discover potential therapeutic targets, mechanisms of de novo or acquired treatment resistance, and biomarker implementation across the spectrum of cancer management from risk of cancer metastases to management of late-stage disease.
+Cancer genomics research aims to improve the clinical care of cancer patients.
+Our cutting-edge approaches aim to discover therapeutic targets, treatment resistance, and biomarker implementation across the spectrum of cancer management from risk of cancer metastases to management of late-stage disease.

 Skip to top of page